jdmedlock/GitAClue/README.md

 repo named 'GitAClue'.
 Only one context value, context owner, and context name may be specified in each entry.

-`segments` is a list of zero or more sets of information associated with a context.
+`segments` is a list of zero or more sets of information realated to a context.
+For example, producing a list of conributors is relevant only within the context of a repo.

-Not all segments may be used with a given context.
-The same segment may be repeated in more than one context.
-Consult the following table for the valid combinations of context and segment values.
+It is valid to request a context with no segments.
+It is also valid to specify the same segment name in more than one context within a single request.
+The following table lists the combinations of context and segments that may be requested together.
+Over time GitAClue will be enhanced to provide access to additional contexts and segments.

 | Context Name | Valid Segment Names |
 |:-------------|:--------------------|